 About the Program

 The California Naturalist Program promotes environmental literacy and stewardship through discovery and action.
-Many other states have similar naturalist programs, but this is the first statewide program in California.
-To become a certified California Naturalist, participants need to enroll in a 40+ hour course with one of our partner organizations.
+To become a certified California Naturalist or Climate Steward, participants need to enroll in a 40+ hour course with one of our partner organizations.